joedefen/grub-pal/README.md

 * When done with your review, type `w` again to finally write the `grub` file; if successful, you will be given the choice to reboot or shutdown or return to `grub-wiz`.

 ##### GUIDANCE LEVELS
-Typing `g' on the EDIT and REVIEW screens cycles through its possible values, None, Enums, and Full.
+Typing `g` on the EDIT and REVIEW screens cycles through its possible values, None, Enums, and Full.
 Full guidance for the `TIMEOUT` parameter would look like:
 ```
 >  DISABLE_OS_PROBER·······  false
                           *  perhaps set "true" since no multi-boot d▶